 The Company is subject to a concentration of credit risk related to its accounts receivable as amounts are owing primarily from four customers.
-The Company has historically had no impaired accounts receivable.
-At May 31, 2014, approximately 10% of the outstanding accounts receivable were outside of the normal payment terms.
-The Company has recorded no allowance for doubtful accounts as the Company believes these receivables are not impaired.
+The Company has historically had low impairment in regards to its accounts receivable.
+At December 31, 2014, \$4,142 of the outstanding accounts receivable were outside of the normal payment terms and were written off to bad debt expense during the seven months ended December 31, 2014.